The Dinosaur Encyclopedia

 How Fast Could Dinosaurs Run?

-Could Tyrannosaurus Rex run fast enough to catch a modern-day human?
-Were ornithomimids really as speedy as ostriches?
+Could Tyrannosaurus Rex run fast enough to catch a modern-day human, or even a toddler on a tricycle?
+Were ornithomimids really as speedy as ostriches, or even a new-model electric car?
 Here's what we know, and don't know, about the running (and walking) speeds of dinosaurs.

 How Big Were Prehistoric Animals?

 It's one thing to know that a dinosaur was 40 feet long and weighed seven tons, and another to grasp just how enormous that was compared to the average full-grown human.
 This photo gallery will show you just how enormous some prehistoric animals were!

 Why Were Dinosaurs So Big?

 Species by species, individual by individual, dinosaurs were bigger than any other land-dwelling animals that ever lived, with the exception of scattered reptiles and mammals.
 Here are some theories that just might account for dinosaur gigantism.